Crying 100 Times: Every Raindrop Falls

 Crying 100 Times: Every Raindrop Falls (100回泣くこと, 100-kai Naku Koto) is a 2013 Japanese romance drama film based on Kou Nakamura's novel of the same name.
 Directed by Ryūichi Hiroki, it stars Tadayoshi Okura and Mirei Kiritani.

 Plot

-Shuichi Fuji (Tadayoshi Okura) lost the last year of his memory after a motorcycle accident four years ago.
-One day, he meets Yoshimi Sawamura (Mirei Kiritani) at a friend's wedding and falls in love with her.
+Shuichi Fuji lost the last year of his memory after a motorcycle accident four years ago.
+One day, he meets Yoshimi Sawamura at a friend's wedding and falls in love with her.
 Shuichi wants to marry her but they decide to first live together.
 But soon Yoshimi becomes sick.